 Saturday Detentions are issued by Heads of Section, who will write to parents explaining the incident and the position the school has taken at least 48 hours before it is due to be served.
-Saturday Detentions are recorded in ISAMS.
+Saturday Detentions are recorded in ISAMS and on CPOMS.